nigmu/NETFLIX-CLONE/README.md

 # NETFLIX-CLONE
 This is my take on making a NETFLIX clone website.
+I have used HTML and CSS.
+This is not a functional website and is only done for the sake of practicing CSS.